ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Such policy changes are expected to be infrequent for any given domain, whereas more stringent policy monitoring requirements on the Mail Receiver would produce a very large burden at Internet scale.
-Therefore, it is the responsibility of report consumers (i.e., vendors) and Domain Owners to be aware of this situation and expect such mixed reports during the propagation of the new policy to Mail Receivers.
+Therefore, it is the responsibility of Report Consumers (i.e., vendors) and Domain Owners to be aware of this situation and expect such mixed reports during the propagation of the new policy to Mail Receivers.